typescriptstudies/artisan-static/source/_posts/pgn_editor.md

 Download the lichess study chapter as PGN, open the file, copy the PGN to the clipboard, then follow the instructions in <a href="#setfrompgn">Setting up study from PGN</a>.

+# Book view

+To view all the moves played in a given position, switch to the "Book" tab.
+To make a move, click on its SAN notation.

+## Transpositions

+If there are traospositions available, which reach the same position by different mover order, these will be shown above the move list.
+Clicking on them will take you to the given tranposition.
+Note that in this case you switch to a different line.

+## Train weights and success measures

+For every move two train weights can be set.
+Also a success measure may be shown for the entire node, above the move list, or the individual moves.
+For the interpretation of these, read on to "Repertoire trainer".

 <a name="repertoiretrainer"></a>

 # Repertoire trainer

 You can build a training repertoire by assigning training weights to moves.
 To do this, switch to the "Book" tab.
 There are two combo boxes for each moves.
-The first one is the weight with which you are required to make this move.
-The second one is the weight with which the trainer will play this move against you.
+The first one is the weight with which you are required to make this move ( "me weight" ).
+The second one is the weight with which the trainer will play this move against you ( "opp weight" ).
 Every move originally has both weights set to 0.
 Moves having weight 0 are ignored during training.

 ## Start training